Parable #41. Invitation to a Wedding Banquet (Kingdom of Heaven):

 Like torches lifted up above our heads, tongues of fire, the fiery Presence of Adonai our God has come to rest over us (Israel).

-We are the New Generation of Israel – the Israel of the “second chance.”
+We are the new Israel – the Israel of the “second chance.”

 Insanity truly is trying the same thing over and over again and expecting that there will be a different result.
 It is time that we (Israel) try something “new” and see if we don’t get a different—-much better result.
-The New Covenant that will never fail is the Brit HaChadashah that is mediated by the Messiah of Adonai Eloheinu (not by angels).
-M’shicho (His Messiah) is the Malki-Tzedek, the King of Righteousness, our King and Great High Priest (HaKohen HaGadol) forever (Psalm 110:4):
+The New Covenant that will never fail is the Brit HaChadashah that is mediated by the Messiah of Adonai Eloheinu.
+Therefore the new covenant is not like the old covenant that was mediated by angels.
+M’shicho (God’s Messiah) is the Malki-Tzedek, the King of Righteousness, our King and Great High Priest (HaKohen HaGadol) forever.
+For it is written (Psalm 110:4):

 נשבע ה’ ולא ינחם אתה־כהן לעולם על־דברתי מלכי־צדק׃